trujunzhang/Anyimg/README.md

 1. Create a new app on Parse, and make sure you go through the [installation section for Cloud Code](https://parse.com/docs/cloud_code_guide#started-installing).

-2. Type `parse new .` in the directory where this README resides, authenticate with your Parse credentials, and choose the app name you created.
+2. Set the "parse" subdirectory of the project to be the current directory and type `parse new .`, authenticate with your Parse credentials, and choose the app name you created.

 3. Delete `public/index.html`